fluree/fluree.cli/README.md

 `ledger`, `ledger get` and `ledger ls` both list all the ledgers across all networks.
 This may return, for example, `Ledgers: fluree/test, new/one`.

-`ledger info [NW/LEDGER or NW LEDGER]` gets all the ledger info from raft-state, including most recent block and most recent index.
-For example, you could issue `ledger info fluree test`, and that might return `Ledger info for fluree/test: {:status :ready, :block 4, :index 1, :indexes {1 1580497770328}}`.
+`ledger info LEDGER` gets all the ledger info from raft-state, including most recent block and most recent index.
+For example, you could issue `ledger info fluree/test`, and that might return `Ledger info for fluree/test: {:status :ready, :block 4, :index 1, :indexes {1 1580497770328}}`.

- `ledger remember` and `ledger forget` followed by a ledger name (either as `network ledger` or `network/ledger`) remember or forget a ledger, respectively.
+ `ledger remember` and `ledger forget` followed by a ledger name remember or forget a ledger, respectively.
 Make sure that you are running Fluree centralized (as a single server), and that the Fluree node is turned * off *.

 There are two components to the file system in a Fluree ledger: